Holographic quantum singularity: Quantum singularity in topological insulators

-Next, a topological winding number originated in the dislocation is considered.
-The existence of quantum singularity requires full quantum treatment of the topological winding number.
-This number characterizes the Weyl semimetal \cite{Shiozaki-Fujimoto2012}.
+Next, a topological invariant originated in the dislocation is considered.
+The existence of quantum singularity requires full quantum treatment of the topological number characterizing the topological invariant.
+The topological invariant is calculated by the integration of single particle Green's function over momentum space in inhomogeneous systems.